 While anaerobic work used to be done primarily by athletes to increase performance, everyday athletes can also benefit from this training type.
 Exercise at high intensity can increase your anaerobic threshold.
 And this means you can work harder over more extended periods.

 Improved VO2 max as the body learns how to utilize oxygen more efficiently from challenging VO2 peak.
-An increase in VO2 allows for sustained training sessions and faster recovery between intervals.
+An increase allows for sustained training sessions and faster recovery between intervals.

 A byproduct of the mechanical workload of great technique during anaerobic training is stronger musculature.
 The body uses energy stores in the muscles during anaerobic exercise.
 This means that it helps to maintain and improve muscle mass.